Bangladesh: Journalists supportive of ex-PM Hasina targeted – DW – 10/14/2024

 Activists say filing false cases is nothing new in Bangladesh and this tactic has been used in the past as a tool to intimidate the opposition and advance the ruling party's agenda.

-Senior news editor Masood Kamal told DW that these cases are a reflection of the country's political culture.
+Senior news editor Masood Kamal told DW that these cases were a reflection of the country's political culture.

-Angur Nahar Monty, coordinator for Women Journalists Network Bangladesh, told DW that it is inappropriate to file criminal cases without specific allegations.
+Angur Nahar Monty, coordinator for Women Journalists Network Bangladesh, told DW that it was inappropriate to file criminal cases without specific allegations.

 Monty said the tendency to level baseless allegations against journalists and file criminal charges could damage the confidence of media personnel and affect press freedom.